drapergem/draper/Readme.markdown

-## Heads Up!

-This gem is not yet production ready.
-The API is sure to change quickly and there could be side-effects I haven't discovered yet.

-Please only use it if you're playing around and helping me experiment!
-Thanks :)

 # Draper

 This gem makes it easy to apply the decorator pattern to the models in a Rails application.
 This gives you three wins: